March 22, 2022|

 The large size means you can easily fit a sandwich and snack, making it perfect for eating on the move as well as school lunches or taking it to the office.

-We hope you enjoyed reading Kieran’s guest blog on UK zero waste stores.
-You can check out his new blog, the ramblings of a semi-sustainable man here.
-This includes loads of helpful zero waste tips as well as thoughtful opinion pieces on topical issues like the UK Energy market.
+We hope you enjoyed reading this guest blog on UK zero waste stores from Kieran of The Ramblings of a Semi-Sustainable Man.
+Kieran shares loads of helpful zero waste tips as well as thoughtful opinion pieces on topical issues like the UK Energy market.

 Looking for even more zero waste content, check out our post on ‘10 Eco-Friendly Swaps & Zero Waste Alternatives’ you can make for tips on becoming greener!